Alfa Romeo 2600: Overview

 Another reason for slow sales was styling and concept.
 The Berlina's styling wasn't viewed positively and that reflected in the especially poor sales for this model.
 While most Alfa Romeo sedans in the marque's history outsold the more specialised sporting models in the same range, the 2600 Berlina did not outsell the 2600 Sprint or Spider.
 The 2600 Spider had styling which was seen to be derivative of that of its smaller stablemate, the Giulietta Spider: certainly handsome, but lacking the smaller car's grace and balance.
 The larger car's handling also suffered perhaps unfair comparison with that of the Giulietta Spider, and this is an important factor in a car with sporting pretensions.
 One sales point in its favor was that it was a four-seater convertible, though the two rear seats were fairly cramped.

 The 2600 Sprint made more of an impression.
 It was a large grand touring coupé which could seat four adults in comfort over long journeys at high speeds.
 As such, it did not suffer unfair comparisons with other models in the Alfa Romeo range as none of them could be directly compared with it.
 In that mode of operation, oriented more towards fast touring than sporting driving, the agility and handling balance of the smaller Alfas mattered less, while the stability and smoother ride of the larger car, and the wide power and torque band of the six-cylinder engine, came onto its own.
 Added to the greater space and comfort, those virtues made a convincing case for the 2600 Sprint.
 The car also inherited the sharp, modern styling of its predecessor, the 2000 Sprint, and that certainly contributed to its being the top seller in the 2600 range.
-That shape had been the result of Giorgetto Giugiaro's first major project as head designer for Carrozzeria Bertone, and is arguably one of the most influential designs in the history of automotive styling.
+That shape had been the result of Giorgetto Giugiaro's first major project as head designer for Carrozzeria Bertone.